-After nine months of carrying my second child, looking after a bouncing toddler and dealing with the trials and challenges of my inner and outer life, I gave birth to our second beautiful healthy daughter.
+After nine months of carrying my second child, looking after a bouncing toddler and dealing with the trials and challenges of life, I gave birth to our second beautiful healthy daughter.
 Life seemed to brighten for a short while as we celebrated new life and joy into our family.
 But, 6-weeks later, I was tested again.

 Not long after giving birth to my baby girl, the final straw came to me in the most unexpectant circumstances.
 After a routine phonecall to my Mum to check in with how my sister was progressing with her pregnancy, I was facing the shock of hearing she had just been raced to hospital in an ambulance.
 My sister (who happens to be my best friend!) and her baby son were fighting for their life in a traumatic birthing emergency.
 Through sheer miracles, after being born with no heart beat and no sign of life, my little nephew was able to be resuscitated and after several attempts from some quick thinking doctors, was brought back to life (and is growing up as cheeky as ever).
 My sister also fully recovered from the ordeal with no ill effects.
 But, at the time, I was facing the almost unbearable prospect of losing my darling sister, my best friend, and her little baby son.
 I was once again facing the fragility and impermanence of physical life, and it literally scared me half to death.
 After enduring the shock of this traumatic experience, on the backdrop of our financial crisis and our very sad personal losses, I was pushed into a state of perpetual and debilitating grief.
 The trauma and shock to my nervous system started to really take its toll.
 After fighting so hard for so long to keep it all together, my body finally crashed.